zoton2/nodecg-vue-ts-template/README.md

 - Adds [nodecg-vue-composable](https://github.com/Dan-Shields/nodecg-vue-composable) to help with using/modifying replicants in browser.
 - No longer includes any Vue state plugins by default (as no longer needed for replicants), but you can add one if needed (I'd suggest [pinia](https://pinia.vuejs.org/)).
 - Includes [@vueuse/head](https://github.com/vueuse/head), in the example code just used to help change the title of each page.
-- ~~Uses the [nodecg-types](https://github.com/codeoverflow-org/nodecg-types) package instead of directly referencing the installed NodeCG instance.~~
+- Uses the [nodecg-types](https://github.com/codeoverflow-org/nodecg-types) package instead of directly referencing the installed NodeCG instance.

-### Differences between template v2 and v2.1...

-- All updates needed for NodeCG v2, which isn't too many but is still some (mainly type related).
-- Replaced third party NodeCG types with official library, [@nodecg/types](https://www.npmjs.com/package/@nodecg/types).
-- Replaced [@vueuse/head](https://github.com/vueuse/head) with [@unhead/vue](https://github.com/unjs/unhead), due to the former's sunsetting.
-- Lots of other minor things; check the GitHub differences here: TBD.